 Career Choices: Develop and apply processes for managing personal and lifelong career development in a supportive and engaging environment.

 The Canadian Rockies Public Schools (CRPS) is offering Career and Life Management 20 in an immersive experiential manner for your student.
 Students will take the course over 5 days and 4 nights.
-Students will receive 5 credits for the course: CALM 20 (3 credits), Speaking and Listening (1 credit), Job Maintenance (1credit), and Workplace Safety Systems (1 credit and due prior to the start date of the course).
+Students will receive 6 credits for the course: CALM 20 (3 credits), Speaking and Listening (1 credit), Job Maintenance (1credit), and Workplace Safety Systems (1 credit and due prior to the start date of the course).

-Students will take part in a number of learning activities including land and water wilderness navigation, meal planning and preparation, white water rafting on the Kananaskis River, hiking, pond studies, photography, rock climbing, horseback riding, and journaling.
-In order to participate in outdoor activities, students MUST BE ABLE to demonstrate the ability to hike for an hour or more and are able to plan for inclemate weather.
+Students will take part in a number of learning activities including land and water wilderness navigation, meal planning and preparation, flat water canoe training on the confluence of the Bow and Kananaskis Rivers, hiking, rock climbing, horseback riding, and journaling.
+In order to participate in outdoor activities, students MUST BE ABLE to demonstrate the ability to hike for an hour or more and are able to plan for inclement weather.
 Learning activities are scheduled between 8:00 am and 9:30 p.m. with lights-out at 10:00 p.m.
 All learning activities and after-learning activity time will be supervised by male and female CRPS teachers. *Please note that activities are subject to change without notice.

 Students will stay in bunks at the Outdoor Learning Centre that are equipped with bunk beds, hot showers and flush toilets.
 As part of meeting the curricular outcomes, students will plan and prepare all meals beginning with Day 1 supper to Day 5 lunch.
 On Day 1, students should eat breakfast prior to their arrival AND BRING A BAG LUNCH.
 There is no option to purchase lunch on Day 1.
 On Day 5 afternoon, students should arrange for pick up at the Canmore Collegiate High School at 4:00 p.m.

-Immersion in the 5-day course will take place at the Canadain Rockies Outdoor Learning Centre in Bow Valley Provincial Park and surrounding natural spaces, provincial and national parks.The Centre operates under a comprehensive public safety system ensuring the highest standards of due diligence and care.
+Immersion in the 5-day course will take place at the Canadian Rockies Outdoor Learning Centre in Bow Valley Provincial Park and surrounding natural spaces, provincial and national parks.The Centre operates under a comprehensive public safety system ensuring the highest standards of due diligence and care.
 The drop off location for the course starts and ends at Canmore Collegiate High School in Canmore, Alberta.